Who we are

 This privacy notice will inform you as to how we collect and look after your personal data.
 It will also help to explain your privacy rights and how the law protects you.

 Our Privacy Notice applies to the administering of memberships and the general supply products and services offered by BAPRAS.
-Separate privacy notices relating to prospective and current employees are available from the Head of Secretariat.
+Separate privacy notices relating to prospective and current employees are available from the Head of Operations.

 Our role in collecting or using your personal data